 For the tow vehicle, installation can be a bit more time consuming depending on the make/model of your tow vehicle.
 The tow bar installation for the Jeep Wrangler JKU was less than two hours.

 The directions that came with the tow bar were good, but they were not vehicle specific.
 The most time consuming part was trying to route the brake cable through the engine compartment without it binding.
-I would rate this part of the install as easy for a vehicle like the Jeep Wrangler.
+I would rate this part of the install easy for a vehicle like the Jeep Wrangler since it has a very open and accessible engine bay.
 It may be a bit more difficult with vehicles that have a tighter engine compartment.

 Install of the ReadyStop Towed Vehicle Emergency Break Away Kit was easy and straightforward.
 Make sure that when you’re attaching the end of the break-away system to your RV, attach it to the frame of the vehicle and NOT to the tow hitch receiver as the break-away system will not engage if the receiver is rolling down the road with the vehicle.